vinitatrivedi/excelwork/README.md

 # excelwork
-this is full project of ms excel i love playing with data
+this is a full project of MS Excel